Co-dfns/Co-dfns/README.md

 A vector of the backend compilers to test when running the test suite.
 See `COMPILERS` for valid options.

-### DWA∆PATH

-    DWA∆PATH ← 'dwa'

-The path relative to your working directory indicating the location of the dwa package.
-Contact Dyalog, Ltd. for a copy of DWA for your platform.

 ### BUILD∆PATH

     BUILD∆PATH ← 'build'